 Reading: Reading for Inference & Implied Meaning

-B2 Lesson 1: Understanding Implied Information, Sarcasm, and Humor
+B2 Lesson 1: Understanding Sarcasm and Humor

 Situation: Rithy is riding his moto home from work when he gets a flat tire.
 At the same moment, a heavy rainstorm begins.